 (a) Meal Breaks.
-Employees assigned to booth attendant duties are allowed one (1) daily uninterrupted meal break of sixty (60) minutes; all other employees are allowed one (1) daily uninterrupted meal break of thirty (30) minutes.
+Employees are allowed one (1) daily uninterrupted meal break of thirty (30) minutes.

 (b) Work Breaks.
 Employees are allowed, to take two (2) work breaks of fifteen (15) minutes during the duration of their day.

 Section 5.5.
 No Pyramiding.